joselado/quantum-lattice/README.md

 Bandstructure and local density of states of twisted bilayer graphene at the magic angle, showing the emergence of a flat band, with an associated triangular density of states https://journals.aps.org/prb/abstract/10.1103/PhysRevB.82.121407
 ![Alt text](screenshots/tbg.png?raw=true "Magic angle twisted bilayer graphene")

-# Capabilities #
-- Tight binding models in different lattices (triangular, square, honeycomb, Kagome, Lieb, diamond, pyrochlore)
-- Possibility of crafting your own lattice interactively
-- Tunable parameters in the Hamiltonian (Fermi energy, magnetic order, sublattice imbalance, magnetic field,  Rashba spin-orbit coupling, intrinsic spin-orbit coupling, Haldane coupling, anti-Haldane coupling, s-wave superconductivity)
-- Different results are automatically plotted from the interface
-- Band structure of 0d,1d,2d systems
-- Density of states of 0d,1d,2d systems
-- Selfconsistent mean-field Hubbard calculations of 0d,1d,2d systems
-- Berry curvature, Chern number and Z2 invariant in 2d systems
-- Special module to deal with systems with more than 100000 atoms using the Kernel polynomial method
-- Special modules to study 1d and 2d study interfaces between different systems
-- Special module for single impurities in pristine infinite systems using the embedding technique